amandaeze97/cs3041-designManifesto/README.md

 ### My Design Process

+>There are three responses to a piece of design – yes, no, and WOW!
+Wow is the one to aim for.”< - Milton Glaser

 When it comes to creating a product with the hope of making the user's experience better, it is important to follow the 4 step design process:
 1. **Brainstorming**
    - this can be done using the 5 design sheet methodology